microsoft/teams-powerapps-app-templates/README.md

 Connect with people in your organization with similar skills.

 ## Installation
 To install the app, you can download the app package from this repo's release.
 Then upload the package as a teams custom app or import the app as a solution to your Power Apps environment.
-Refer to [installation guide](https://github.com/microsoft/teams-powerapps-app-templates/blob/main/INSTALLATION.md) for details.
+Refer to the [installation guide](https://github.com/microsoft/teams-powerapps-app-templates/blob/main/INSTALLATION.md) for details.

 ## Trademarks